guusj/books/Warbreaker_BrandonSanderson.md

 “Very unfair,” Tonk Fah agreed.
 “Perhaps she’d rather we buy puppies for all of her enemies, then send them with nice apologetic notes, asking them to stop being so mean.”
 “And then,” Tonk Fah said, “when they _don’t_ stop, we could kill the puppies!”
 “All right,” Vivenna said.
 “I understand that we’ll have to use a firm hand, but . . . really.
-I don’t want the Hallandrens to starve because of what we do.”
+I don’t want the Hallandren to starve because of what we do.”
 “Princess,” Denth said, sounding more serious.
 “These people want to attack your homeland.
 They see your family as the greatest existing threat to their power—and they’re going to make certain that nobody of the royal blood lives to challenge them.”
 “They get a child by your sister to be the next God King,” Tonk Fah said, “then they kill every other person of royal blood.
 They never have to worry about you again.”
 Denth nodded.
 “Your father and Lemex were right.
 The Hallandren have _everything_ to lose by not attacking you.
 And, from what I can see, your people are going to need every bit of help you can give them.
 That means doing everything we can—scaring the priests, breaking their supply reserves, weakening their armies—to help out.”